JSABUNDANCE/Love-Meditation/README.md

 # Love Meditation

 Love meditation is a free meditation group held in Dublin city centre.
 Meditation brings many health benefits into people's life.
-The site provides basic knowledges about meditation , meditation music, also prides free memebership for people who wants to join.
+The site provides basic knowledge about meditation , meditation music, also prides free membership for people who wants to join.

 ### Existing Features